trbehera/docs/docs/client-sdk/client-sdk-reference-guide.md

 The following are the known limitations:

-•	EPID based device-attestation (DA) method is not supported with STM32F429ZI MCU due to memory constraints in the underlying development board NUCLEO-F429ZI.
 •	Network discovery and CSR feature is not supported for ARM Cortex M4, M7, and A7 devices.